Research

 Q2: How will land use change in cities affect the CO2 sequestration?

 Check out this super cool study led by Sabrina Madsen from the University of Toronto!!
-Sabrina utilized and improved SMUrF over high-latitude regions using downscaled TROPOMI SIF and investigated the impact of urban land use change on carbon sequestration (Madsen et al., accepted).
+Sabrina utilized and improved SMUrF over high-latitude regions using downscaled TROPOMI SIF and investigated the impact of urban land use change on carbon sequestration (Madsen et al., 2024).

 Q1: Do heavy industries in a city burn less efficiently?